cangjie-bot/cangjie_docs/docs/dev-guide/source_en/multiplatform/cjmp-pg-android.md

 constructor that might have been implicitly declared._ The modifier `public` is preserved.

-`private` and `internal` members and constructors, as well as static initializers, are not mirrored.
+Only `public` members and constructors are mirrored.
+Static initializers are not mirrored.

 As Cangjie does not support type nesting, unlike Java, mirror types never